asyarb/use-intersection-observer/README.md

-If re-rendering your observered components are your most expensive operation, or you just can't have re-rendering from other elements coming into view (e.g. animations), consider using this package instead.
+If re-rendering your observered components are your most expensive operation, or you just can't have re-rendering from other elements coming into view (e.g. animations), consider using this package.

 If callbacks are your most expensive operation during intersection, `react-intersection-observer` may be a better fit.

+As always, try both and see what works best for your application.

 ## License